Koenkk/zigbee2mqtt/docs/configuration/device_specific_configuration.md

 * `retain`: Retain MQTT messages of this device.
 * `qos`: QoS level for MQTT messages of this device.
 [What is QoS?](https://www.npmjs.com/package/mqtt#about-qos)
 * `report`: The device will be setup to report it's changed state when not directly controlled by zigbee2mqtt (e.g. via a remote control).
+* `homeassistant`: Allows to override values of the Home Assistant discovery payload.
+See example below.

 ### Device type specific
 * `occupancy_timeout`: Timeout (in seconds) after the `occupancy: false` message is sent, only available for occupany sensors.
 If not set, the timeout is `90` seconds.
 When set to `0` no `occupancy: false` is send.